 Malting characteristics of finger millet are superior to other millets.
-On malting the vitamin-C is elaborated, phosphorus availability is increased, digestion is easier and amino acids are synthesized.
-In south India, the malted ragi flour is extensively used in preparation of weaning foods, instant mixes and beverages.
+On malting, the vitamin C is elaborated, phosphorus availability is increased, digestion is easier and amino acids are synthesized.
+In south India, the malted ragi flour is extensively used in the preparation of weaning foods, instant mixes and beverages.

-Despite finger millet's rich nutrient profile, low cost and easy availability recent studies indicate its lower consumption in general by urban Indians.
+Despite finger millet's rich nutrient profile, low cost and easy availability in recent studies indicate its lower consumption in general by urban Indians.
 Obesity has become a matter of health concern in India.
-Unhealthy foods have increasingly become a part of the food choices made by youth.
+Unhealthy foods have increasingly become a part of the food choices made by younger generations.
 Large populations of children in the country are malnourished and are deficient in calcium and protein.
-The millet ragi then could be the answer to all the above problems relating to nutrient deficiencies.
+Ragi, could then could be the answer to all the above problems relating to nutrient deficiencies.
 Ragi is truly a wonder cereal grain and should be consciously incorporated in the diets in one way or the other.